 - Information and inquiries we receive from non-governmental organizations and federal officials, including USCIS; and

 - Our interactions and meetings with applicants, petitioners, employers, non-governmental organizations including community and faith-based organizations, and immigration professionals across the country.

-After the Ombudsman makes a formal recommendation, USCIS is statutorily required to respond within three months.
+After the CIS Ombudsman makes a formal recommendation, USCIS is statutorily required to respond within three months.